fdosruiz/packetjs/README.md

 to different coding styles.
 Whether you're building a small application or a large-scale project, **Packet.js** can help you organize and manage your dependencies effectively.

-The main features of PacketJs DI are:
+The main features of Packet.js are:

 - **Lazy loading**: It only instantiates services when they are actually needed, improving performance and reducing memory usage.